mastermind-zed/mastermind-zed/README.md

 ### 🚀 Highlighted Research Project

 #### [**Stroke-Prediction-Ensemble**](https://github.com/mastermind-zed/Stroke-Prediction-Ensemble)
-A comprehensive MSc Research project that optimizes imbalanced clinical data using a comparative evaluation of oversampling techniques and boosting ensembles.
+A comprehensive Research project that optimizes imbalanced clinical data using a comparative evaluation of oversampling techniques and boosting ensembles.
 - **Result**: Successfully increased diagnostic Recall to **72%** using the ROS-CatBoost framework.

 ---